 If you are thinking about visiting a different part of Spain as a digital nomad or just want general information about digital nomad life in Spain, the Facebook group Digital Nomads Spain is a useful resource.

-Future Trips as a Digital Nomad
+Visiting Spain as a Digital Nomad

 If you’re planning your next destination as a digital nomad be sure to keep these factors in mind, and definitely give Spain a try when you have the chance.